Missoula Measures - Nutrition

 There is strong science supporting the health benefits of eating a healthful diet and maintaining a healthy body weight.
 The objectives also emphasize that efforts to change diet and weight should address individual behaviors, as well as the policies and environments that support these behaviors in settings such as schools, worksites, health care organizations, and communities.

-The goal of promoting healthful diets and healthy weight encompasses increasing household food security and eliminating hunger.
+The goal of promoting healthful diets and healthy weight also encompasses increasing household food security and eliminating hunger.

 Americans with a healthful diet: